From 01 April 2021 to 30 August 2021

 The Castello di Rivoli Museo d’Arte Contemporanea in collaboration with the City of Rivoli unveils a new program of site-specific commissions for the public space of the risalita meccanizzata, an automated escalator system connecting the historical city center to the piazzale by the Castello.
 Specific areas of the pathway, closed since 2011, will be reinstated and opened to the public to view the artworks during the opening hours of the Museum.

-The debut project, curated by Stella Bottai, will be by Patrizio Di Massimo (Jesi, 1983), and will be inaugurated on November 5, 2020, to coincide with the city-wide contemporary art week in Turin.
+The debut project, curated by Stella Bottai, will be by Patrizio Di Massimo (Jesi, 1983).

 These paintings by Patrizio Di Massimo, realised with the Scenography students of the Albertina Academy of Fine Arts in Turin, dramatically portray the feelings associated with the exhibitionism, mystery, anger and narcissism of the contemporary world.
 Entitled The Escalator Cycle, they were created by the artist specifically for the spaces of the risalita meccanizzata in Rivoli.
 Through a series of workshops hosted by Combo in Turin, Di Massimo taught the students his painting method by involving them in all stages of production, as in an ancient artist workshop, from the photography of the characters and composition of the sketches to the actual execution.
 Altogether, these four large canvases offer an ironic glimpse of today’s society.